*Tickets starting at $37.50 | On sale May 2nd, 2018 at 7pm

 Mars Explorer Image: Courtesy of NASA

-Few events in the last decade of space exploration have captured the world’s imagination like NASA’s ongoing Mars Exploration Program.
+Few events have captured the world’s imagination like NASA’s ongoing Mars Exploration Program.
 In 2004, the successful deployment of the Mars Exploration Rovers Spirit and Opportunity launched a new era of scientific investigation of our nearest planetary neighbour.
-For Kobie Boykins, a mechanical engineer at NASA’s Jet Propulsion Laboratory, the rovers’ success was also a personal triumph: he helped design and build the solar arrays that enabled to rovers to keep going long after their planned 90-day life (indeed, Opportunity is still roaming Mars today and sending back images, more than nine years later).
+For Kobie Boykins, a mechanical engineer at NASA’s Jet Propulsion Laboratory, the rovers’ success was also a personal triumph: he helped design and build the solar arrays that enabled to rovers to keep going long after their planned 90-day life.

-Now, Boykins is also intimately involved with our latest venture to Mars, as supervisor of the mobility and remote sensing mast teams for the Mars Science Laboratory, better known as Curiosity.
-Curiosity landed on Mars last August and has already made headlines with evidence that conditions on Mars, including the presence of water, once could have supported life.
-For work on this and other compelling projects, Boykins last year received a NASA Exceptional Service Medal, one of the highest honours given to NASA employees and contractors.
+Now Boykins is supervisor of the mobility and remote sensing mast teams for the Mars Science Laboratory, better known as Curiosity.
+Curiosity landed on Mars in 2012 and has made headlines with evidence that conditions on Mars, including the presence of water, once could have supported life.
+For work on this and other compelling projects, Boykins received a NASA Exceptional Service Medal, one of the highest honours given to NASA employees and contractors.

 Boykins’ boundless enthusiasm for unravelling the mysteries of outer space, and Mars in particular, is infectious.
 Join him for an engaging evening exploring the Red Planet ⎯ with an update on the very latest chapter in the ongoing story of Mars exploration.